Angioedema ICD-10-CM Codes

 - It often affects areas with loose tissues, such as the face, throat, and limbs.

-- The condition can be life-threatening if it causes airway obstruction.
+- The condition can have adverse effects and become life-threatening if it causes airway obstruction.

 - Treatments include avoiding triggers, antihistamines, and steroids.